MonOfLetters/Analogue-Palettes/README.md

 To download a single file, click the file you want, then click the Raw download button on the right.
 To download the entire file, click the green Code button and download the zip file.

 P.S.
-These palettes included in the https://github.com/davewongillies/openfpga-palettes/releases/tag/2025-01-27 files.
+These palettes are now included in the https://github.com/davewongillies/openfpga-palettes/releases/tag/2025-01-27 files.